"Like most things I begrudge, I needed a kick in the butt..."

 Early in my undergraduate career, much to my chagrin, I began recording my voice lessons upon request of my teacher.
 Back then, I had a rather “dumb” phone, so I purchased a Zoom recorder and an SD card.
 I would walk into the lesson room, pop on the recorder, leave it on the desk, and turn it off at the conclusion of the lesson.
 I didn’t listen to many of the early recordings because I thought I sounded… strange.
 I was uncomfortable listening to myself sing, let alone talk!

-Now to the logistics of recording… It’s hard to find a non-smart phone these days, and because of this, I’m willing to bet that your cell phone has a “voice recorder” or “voice memo” app pre-installed.
-If you prefer to separate the recorder from your phone, then there are a number of accessible recorders ranging from $20 - $100 and beyond.
-I mentioned Zoom earlier–I’m a big fan.
+Alternatively, and/or when we return to in-person lessons, you can record right on your cell phone!
+It’s hard to find a non-smart phone these days, and because of this, I’m willing to bet that your cell phone has a “voice recorder” or “voice memo” app pre-installed.
+If you still prefer to separate the recorder from your phone, then there are a number of accessible recorders ranging from $20 - $100 and beyond.
+I mentioned Zoom (different company, same name) earlier–I’m a big fan of their recording devices.
 You can find an entry-level recorder of theirs around $100.

 Whichever recording tool you prefer, start recording your lessons and reap the benefits.